 Respite Care Provider Grant

-The Respite Care Association of Wisconsin (RCAW) is looking to fund direct respite care hours for underserved populations.
+Respite Care Association of Wisconsin (RCAW) is looking to provide grants to organizations looking to increase the direct respite care hours they currently provide.

 • Grant requests should be $4,000 or less

-• Grant funds should be used for direct respite services.
+• Grant funds should be used ONLY for direct respite services.
 Examples include:

 • Covering the program fees for individuals in the identified populations